 Born and raised in Queens, NYC, Caroline is a first-gen American born to Cuban and Spanish parents.
 She received her Bachelor of Science in Communication Arts from St. John's University and a Master of Arts from the former New Actors Workshop - a theatre graduate program and NYC acting conservatory where she worked one-on-one with theatre luminaries and mentors, Mike Nichols and George Morrison.

-Caroline has also taught film acting and directing workshops to displaced youth in East African refugee camps via her social justice work with FilmAid International where she also helped create the first annual Kakuma Film Festival.
+Caroline has also taught film acting and directing workshops to displaced youth in East African refugee camps via her social justice work with FilmAid International where she also helped co-create and produce the first annual Kakuma Film Festival in Kakuma Refugee Camp, Kenya.

 Caroline is a proud member of the Dramatist Guild and lives in the NYC metro area with her husband, daughter, and sassy 10 lb mini dachshund, Roxy.